Bhima-Koregaon Anniversary: Maharashtra braces for historic day, security heightened

 During that conference which was attended by Jignesh Mewani and Prakash Ambedkar, Hindutva politics was said to have been referred to as neo-peshwai (new Peshwas).
 This led to trouble and was cited as one of the reasons for the violence.

-Several arrests were made, including of well known rights activists whom the Pune police accused of having Maoist links.
+Several arrests were made, including of well-known rights activists whom the Pune police accused of having Maoist links.

 Bhima-Koregaon:

-The Dalits who follow, Dr. B R Ambedkar view this as a great victory of Mahars over the injustice meted to them by the Brahminical Peshwas.
+The Dalits who follow Dr B R Ambedkar view this as a great victory of Mahars over the injustice meted to them by the Brahminical Peshwas.

-Every year on January 1, the Dalits who follow Amebdkar gather at Bhima-Koregaon to pay their respects at the victory pillar called the Vijay Sthamb.
-This pillar was erected by the East India Company in memory of those fought the battle.
+Every year on January 1, the Dalits who follow Ambedkar gather at Bhima-Koregaon to pay their respects at the victory pillar called the Vijay Sthamb.
+This pillar was erected by the East India Company in memory of those who fought the battle.
 The names of those Mahar soldiers who brought an end to the Peshwa rule in 1818 are inscribed on the pillar.